 What are Newton's villages?
 Newton is one city organized into 13 official villages: Newton Centre, Chestnut Hill, Waban, West Newton, Newton Highlands, Auburndale, Newtonville, Newton Corner, Nonantum, Newton Lower Falls, Newton Upper Falls, Oak Hill, and Thompsonville.
 Each has its own commercial center, transit profile, school feeder, and price point, and pricing varies significantly across them.

 Is Newton a good investment market?
 Yes, and arguably the corridor's most resilient long term investment market.
-Newton combines top tier schools, the best transit profile in the corridor, a low property tax rate around 0.98 percent, and the new MBTA 3A zoning that has opened by right multifamily across multiple village center districts.
+Newton combines top tier schools, the best transit profile in the corridor, a FY2026 residential tax rate of $9.69 per $1,000, and the new MBTA 3A zoning that has opened by right multifamily across multiple village center districts.
 The 13 village structure rewards investors who can pair the right village with the right strategy.

 88,504 people live in Newton, where the median age is 42 and the average individual income is $95,106.
 Data provided by the U.S. Census Bureau.